nyakeisi/moonlifedb/README.md

     }
 )
 ```
-You need to create any plain text file, but to be cool and stuff, we can create .log file.<br />
+You need to create any plain text file, but to be cool and stuff for demonstration purposes we will create .log file.<br />
+We recommend using .log if you want some cool and fancy color formatting inside your IDE ;)<br />
 Returned value "event" already is DatabaseEvent class, so we can simply transform this construction into this:

 ```js